 Describe your desk

-Messy for work and empty for writing other than a coffee cup, or wine glass.
+Messy for work and empty for writing other than a coffee cup or wine glass.

 Where did you grow up, and how did this influence your writing?